-Now, let's move over to CLI (Applications -> Utilities -> Terminal for macOS, or Command Prompt/Powershell for Windows).
+Next, open the command line interface, or CLI (Applications -> Utilities -> Terminal for macOS, or Command Prompt/Powershell for Windows).

 To see all available configuration options, you can run the following command.

-lucid3 config
+lucid config

 Here you will see the current list of global settings and whether they are default or have been changed.
 Making changes to any of these settings will affect all new users, as well as any users currently using the default settings on their client.